filNaj/tree-setter/README.md

-# HINT
-~~This project is put into archive because I found out that it's almost impossible to achieve an auto-setting "module" by using treesitter, since it parses uncompleted code pretty "weird".
-Anyway, this should mainly work for C files, but not for other languages... so you *could* still use it but it might do some stuff wrong...~~

-After seeing that some people are interested in this, I'll try to fix some bugs if they can be found.
-Just create an issue for that and I'll see if it's possible to fix them or not.

 # WARNING
-This module is still in a VEEERY young state and works only for the C programming language!
+This module is still in a VEEERY young state and works only (partially) for the C programming language!
+So be prepared for a lot of bugs if you're trying it out!

 # TreeSetter
 TreeSetter is a